stefan-ainetter/SCANnotateDataset/README.md

 ***
 ### 2024-02-11
 #### Fixed
 - Frame IDs in view parameters sometimes contained the ID ' ', which should actually be ID '0'.
-Annotation file has been corrected accordingly and is available via the [download link](https://files.icg.tugraz.at/f/2cc86896b0e4433a81ce/?dl=1).
+Annotation files have been corrected accordingly and are available via the [download link](https://cloud.tugraz.at/index.php/s/NA7icqiJ5SeNSA6/download?path=%2FScannotate_Dataset%2FScannotate_Annotations&files=annotations.zip).

 ## Citation
 To create these annotations, we used the CAD model retrieval pipeline from